ENHANCE-PET/LION/README.md

 - **Operating System**: LION runs smoothly on Windows, Mac, or Linux.
 - **Memory**: At least 32GB of RAM ensures LION operates without a hitch.
-- **GPU**: For blazing-fast results, an NVIDIA GPU comes highly recommended.
+- **GPU**: For blazing-fast results, an NVIDIA GPU or an Apple MPS chip is highly recommended.
 But if you don't have one, fret not!
 LION will still get the job done, just at a more leisurely pace.
 - **Python**: Version 3.10!

 ---